 5. Brussels Metro Station Art

-Other than their names, subway stations are usually almost indistinguishable from each other.
+This one might seem a bit odd, but trust me: this is one of the cleverest ways for art lovers to explore Brussels on a budget.
+Other than their names, subway stations are generally almost indistinguishable from each other.
 Underground, all cities seem to look alike.
 This, however, is definitely not the case for Brussels.
 When the construction of the metro network was being planned in the early 60s, the designers decided to give each station its own unique identity.

 There are 69 metro station to choose from with a total of 80 works of art, but a few notable stations include Montgomery, Porte de Halle, Beekkant, Gare de l’Ouest, and Louise (photo).
 Buying a metro ticket to explore the city of Brussels might not be a bad idea!
 You can find a free guide of all the metro station art in Brussels here.